DavidP101/DavidP101.github.io/README.md

 ## Other Notes

 The [UE4 Forums](https://forums.unrealengine.com/) were an invaluable resource throughout both for code snippets and resolving bugs.
 Although I did my best to give the most terse description I could of the major systems of the project there is stil alot I'm leaving out.
+Due to self-imposed time constraints I didn't have enough time to do menu screens and a save system; once there are no more quests in the quest log you can exit the game by just closing the application.
+Upon initial start-up the game may ask for permissions to run or conflict with anti-virus software presenting an error in the process.
+Regardless, it should still run once these windows are closed.
+Thanks for reading.